6 Most Common Whines Known to Children’s Ministry

 When we have God’s view on life and ministry, we can’t help but pass on a contagious enthusiasm.
 And that kind of infection doesn’t require a cure!

-Gordon and Becki West are actively involved in children’s ministry and are authors of popular books, including The Discipline Guide for Children’s Ministry (Group Publishing, Inc.).
+Gordon West is actively involved in children’s ministry and is the author of popular books, including The Discipline Guide for Children’s Ministry (Group Publishing, Inc.).

 Here’s a self-evaluation to see whether your language is whining or winning.
 First take the test yourself, and then ask a trusted co-worker, friend, or spouse to give you an honest appraisal with the same questions.
 In each of the following pairs, circle the one subject you spend more time talking about: